Cornerstone Guide

 The distributors outperforming in this market share common traits: they commit to capacity earlier, maintain relationships with multiple manufacturers across tiers, and treat procurement as a continuous function rather than a project-by-project exercise.

-Frame agreements, strategic inventory positions, and consortium buying arrangements are all mechanisms that reduce lead time risk and improve pricing leverage.
+Frame agreements, strategic inventory positions, and consortium buying arrangements are all mechanisms that reduce lead time risk and improve pricing position.
 The specific approach depends on your volume, product mix, and customer base.

 Domestic Manufacturing Capacity Expansion